Frequently Asked Questions

 A winery with only one wholesaler (VWDC in this case) could grant that wholesaler the entire state.
 However, because the Wine Franchise Act makes it more difficult to pull back sales territory from a wholesaler than to grant it, in practice, most wineries have opted to designate only one or two remote localities with few ABC licensees per wholesaler.
 In this situation, the wholesaler is permitted to serve the designated territory as its exclusive area of responsibility.

-After this point, VWDC Operations Manager can make changes.
+After this point, the VWDC Operations Manager can make changes.
 Changes must be documented on the invoice by the winery and sent to VWDC.

 Wineries enter price changes into the VWDC site.
 For price increases entered into the site, the VWDC system emails notice of the price increase to VA ABC.
 Per ABC code, the price increase will take effect 30 days after the request is made.
+Price decreases will take effect immediately upon submittal.

 According to the ABC, the only age restrictions on those who can handle alcohol are limits on who may serve alcohol at retail establishments.
 Therefore, there are no limits in ABC law for those younger than 21 acting as an agent of the VWDC and delivering wine.